 Don’t Replace Fair Procedures With Settlement Agreements For Staff On Long-term Sick Leave

-Settlement Agreements have largely been welcomed by employers seeking to amicably end unfruitful employment relationships, but since the introduction in 2013, some have found themselves in trouble when bypassing standard procedures regarding staff on long-term sick leave.
+Settlement Agreements have largely been welcomed by employers seeking to amicably end unfruitful employment relationships, but since their introduction in 2013, some have found themselves in trouble when bypassing standard procedures regarding staff on long-term sick leave.

 Although clearly tempting to offer a Settlement Agreement to employees who have been off work for a lengthy period of time, and might still be, such a move could backfire.
 Settlement Agreements are certainly a useful tool for agreeing severance terms with an employee, but not when they are used to replace fair processes.

 A period of long-term sickness is a strong indicator that an employee may be disabled for the purposes of the Equality Act.
 Indeed, a number of very common conditions are now deemed to be disabilities such as cancer and multiple sclerosis at the point of diagnosis.
-Otherwise the definition relates to the ability to carry out normal day to day activities.
+Otherwise, the definition relates to the ability to carry out normal day to day activities.
 If the effects of an employee’s illness are substantial and adverse and have lasted, or are likely to last, for at least a year, then that would constitute a disability for the purposes of the Equality Act.

 When Settlement Agreements replaced Compromise Agreements in July 2013 the concept of protected conversations was introduced.
 The idea was to enable employers and potential employees to start pre-termination negotiations before any management time and resources were invested into a dismissal process.
 These talks are generally inadmissible in ordinary unfair dismissal claims but not when it comes to claims for workplace discrimination.